 - Most internships are 10 to 16 weeks long but can extend up to one year.

 - Most internships are paid and may be available for academic credit, depending on the program of study.

 - Students must meet credit completion criteria to be eligible for an internship.

 - Meet with the Internship Coordinator.

-- Complete the Student Action Plan Workbook which will include:
+- Complete the Student Action Plan Workbook, which will include the following: